+After the long walk from the car park, you are greeted by the stunning sight of the impressive castle gatehouse and bridge over the former moat.
+It’s the only way to enter a castle after all!
 Once inside you’ll need to decide what you want to do and when.
 A sign board as you enter usually gives you the show times of the main events.
 We have 2 tips for you at this point, try to do the castle walls in the morning as they get busy in the afternoon and don’t miss the falconry show called the Falconer’s Quest down by the river.

 In recent years, much more of the castle interior has been made available the visitors.
-The castle tour had a one-way system to avoid congestion and you get to see two floors now with various bedrooms, apartments and the Great Hall (pictured above).
+The castle tour had a one-way system to avoid congestion and you get to see two floors now with various bedrooms, apartments and the Great Hall (pictured below).
 There’s a bit of a story along the way too about the Royal weekend parties which used to be held at the castle.
 It’s always annoyed us in the past that you never got to see very much of the interior of the castle so we were pleased to see this.

 You can also see more of the castle by taking the walk-through ‘Kingmaker’ experience.
 This charts the preparations for a battle showing you all the castle workers who would be involved.
 It doesn’t take long to do it and our 3 year old liked the various waxwork figures who were demonstrating their crafts.